Last Updated 25 May 2022

 We have put appropriate technical and organisational security procedures in place to protect personal data (including sensitive personal data) from loss, misuse, alteration or destruction.
 We aim to ensure that access to your personal data is limited only to those who need to access it.
 Those individuals who have access to the data are required to maintain the confidentiality of such information.
 We may apply pseudonymisation, de-identification and anonymisation techniques in efforts to further protect personal data.
 Please be aware that the transmission of data via the Internet is not completely secure.
 Whilst we do our best to try to protect the security of your personal data, we cannot ensure or guarantee the security of your data transmitted to our site; any transmission is at your own risk.

 - How long do we retain personal data?

 We retain personal data to provide our services, stay in contact with you and to comply with applicable laws, regulations and professional obligations that we are subject to.
-Unless a different time frame applies as a result of business need or specific legal, regulatory or contractual requirements, where we retain personal data in accordance with these purposes, we retain such personal data for seven years.
+Unless a different time frame applies as a result of campaign needs or specific legal, regulatory or contractual requirements, where we retain personal data in accordance with these purposes, we retain such personal data for seven years.

 Our websites may contain links to other sites, including sites maintained by other organisations that are not governed by this Privacy Notice.
 Please review the destination websites’ privacy notices before submitting personal data on those sites.
 Whilst we try to link only to sites that share our high standards and respect for privacy, we are not responsible for the content, security, or privacy practices employed by other sites.

 We regularly review this Privacy Notice and will post the updated version on the webpage.
-This Privacy Notice was last updated 15 June 2021.
+This Privacy Notice was last updated on 03 June 2022.